Fastly (NYSE:FSLY) Releases FY 2021 Earnings Guidance

 Fastly (NYSE:FSLY) last issued its earnings results on Wednesday, August 4th.
-The company reported ($0.15) EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.34) by $0.19.
-The firm had revenue of $85.03 million during the quarter, compared to the consensus estimate of $85.98 million.
-Fastly had a negative return on equity of 16.57% and a negative net margin of 55.22%.
-The business’s quarterly revenue was up 13.9% on a year-over-year basis.
-During the same quarter in the previous year, the firm earned $0.02 earnings per share.
-On average, equities analysts predict that Fastly will post -1.69 earnings per share for the current year.
+The company reported ($0.15) earnings per share for the quarter, topping the consensus estimate of ($0.34) by $0.19.
+Fastly had a negative net margin of 55.22% and a negative return on equity of 16.57%.
+The company had revenue of $85.03 million for the quarter, compared to analyst estimates of $85.98 million.
+During the same period in the prior year, the business posted $0.02 earnings per share.
+The firm’s revenue for the quarter was up 13.9% compared to the same quarter last year.
+On average, sell-side analysts predict that Fastly will post -1.69 earnings per share for the current fiscal year.

 Fastly, Inc operates an edge cloud platform for processing, serving, and securing its customer's applications in the United States, the Asia Pacific, Europe, and internationally.
 The edge cloud is a category of Infrastructure as a Service that enables developers to build, secure, and deliver digital experiences at the edge of the internet.